The character of the total power operation: Introduction

-We then prove that each of these ``total power operations" $\Po^{\phi}_m$ may be restricted to the $\Aut(\qz)$-fixed points.
-The result is independent of $\phi$ and we call it the ``rationalized total power operation"
+As part of \cref{rationalized}, we further prove that each of these ``total power operations" $\Po^{\phi}_m$ may be restricted to the $\Aut(\qz)$-fixed points.
+In \cref{independent}, we show that the result is independent of $\phi$ and we call it the ``rational total power operation"